This tender and flavorful beef heart stew is made in the slow cooker and seasoned with cumin, garlic powder, paprika, and oregano.

 Recipe Card

-Beef Heart Recipe
+Slow Cooked Beef Heart Stew

 Ingredients

-- 1 beef heart (1.5 pounds)
+- 1 beef heart - 1.5 pounds

 - 1 cup beef stock

-- ½ teaspoon Diamond Crystal kosher salt
+- ½ teaspoon Diamond Crystal kosher salt - or ¼ teaspoon of any other salt, including Morton kosher salt

 - ½ teaspoon garlic powder